Codessmasher/BookMyPG/README.md

 # PGlife
-This is a website with some exciting functionality
+This website is for PGBooking system

-Due to the existence of the database, it cannot be hosted on GitHub I will link the video . watch in Linkedln
+Due to the existence of the database, full code cannot be hosted on GitHub I have attached the link [here](http://bookmypg.lovestoblog.com/).